What was the aim of this review?

 We used standard methodological procedures expected by Cochrane.

-We included six trials (four were cluster-RCTs) with 19,498 children who were 4 to 15 years of age.
+We included seven trials (five were cluster-RCTs) with 20,192 children who were 4 to 15 years of age.
 Trials assessed follow-up periods of three to eight months.
-Four trials were conducted in the UK and two were based in India and one in the USA.
-We assessed two trials to be at low risk of bias, one trial to be at high risk of bias and three trials to be at unclear risk of bias.
+Four trials were conducted in the UK, two were based in India and one in the USA.
+We assessed two trials to be at low risk of bias, two trials to be at high risk of bias and three trials to be at unclear risk of bias.

-None of the six trials reported the proportion of children with untreated caries or other oral diseases, cost effectiveness or adverse events.
+None of the trials reported the proportion of children with untreated caries or other oral diseases, cost effectiveness or adverse events.

 Two cluster-RCTs (both four-arm trials) evaluated criteria-based screening versus no screening and showed a pooled effect estimate of RR 1.07 (95% CI 0.99 to 1.16), suggesting a possible benefit for screening (low-certainty evidence).
 There was no evidence of a difference when criteria-based screening was compared to traditional screening (RR 1.01, 95% CI 0.94 to 1.08) (very low-certainty evidence).